davidzosterman/Bodybuilding_Judge/README.md

 <img src="./other_images/resnet_overfit.png" alt="ResNet50 Overfit" width="600"/>

 ### Potential areas for improvement
 Potential improvements include  investigating the behavior of our models carefully and collecting more data from the NPC website to add more photo pairs.
-We think it might be useful to train separate network to facilitate photo selection process.
+We think it might be useful to train a separate network to facilitate the photo selection process.